 2022

-Region Surface water Ground water Sea water (megaliter) Third-party water (megaliter) Total (megaliter)
+Region Surface water (megaliter) Ground water (megaliter) Sea water (megaliter) Third-party water (megaliter) Total (megaliter)

 Europe 2,988 10 0 362 3,360

 Latin America 0 12 0 121 133

 North America 0 0 0 178 178

 Northeast Asia 0 0 0 123 123

 Southeast Asia 0 0 0 12 12

 Total 2,988 22 0 796 3,806

-TOPIC R EPORTING REQUIREMENT APTAR'S RESPONSE GRI 303 : Wate er and Effluents 303-5 b. c.
-Total water consumption from all areas in megaliters.
-Total water consumption from all areas with water stress in megaliters.
-Change in water storage in megaliters, if water storage has been identified as having a significant water-related impact.
-Any contextual information necessary to understand how a.
-Refer to Table 303-5. b.
-This is disclosed within our CDP Water response. c.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE

+GRI 303: Water and Effluents

+303-5 a.
+Total water consumption from all b.
+Total water consumption from all megaliters. c.
+Change in water storage in megalidentified as having a significant of the data have been compiled, sumethodologies, and assumptions information is calculated, estimat direct measurements, and the apthe use of any sector-specific face b.
+This is disclosed within our CDP Water response . c.
 Not applicable. d.
 Water consumption is calculated by subtracting water discharged from water withdrawn, as reported by all Aptar sites on a monthly basis into our EHStar system.
-In 2022, we realized the data have been compiled, such as any standards, methodologies, and assumptions used, including whether the information is calculated, estimated, modeled, or sourced from direct measurements, and the approach taken for this, such as the use of any sector-specific factors. a 0.5% reduction in water consumption as compared to 2021.
+In 2022, we realized a 0.5% reduction in water consumption as compared to 2021.
 In 2023 we have increased our focus on water risk by improving the training we provide to site leaders as well as the information we are tracking per each site.